Resources

 Complications of a Viral Fever

-Viral Fever usually subsides within ten days.
-However, it can lead to several serious complications if left untreated.
+How long do viral fevers last?
+Well, viral fever usually subsides within ten days.
+However, it can lead to several complications if left untreated.
 These complications may include the following.

 • Secondary bacterial infections